cmsc426/cmsc426.github.io/project1.md

 <a name='problem'></a>
 ## What you need to do
-To make logistics easier, we have collected camera data from Nao robot on behalf of you and saved the data in form of color images. as you can see our lab setup.
+To make logistics easier, we have collected camera data from Nao robot on behalf of you and saved the data in the form of color images.
+Click [here](https://drive.google.com/file/d/17XiM86JqHqko4JC00-E4w4sPKnzh2iMz/view?usp=sharing) to download.
+The image names represent the depth of the ball from Nao robot in centimeters.
+We shall release test dataset 24 hours before the deadline i.e. 10:59AM, Monday, September 17.

+<a name='pro'></a>
+### Problem Statement

+1. Write matlab code to cluster the orange ball using [single gaussians](https://cmsc426.github.io/colorseg/#gaussian) [30 points]
+2. Write matlab code to cluster the orange ball using [Gaussian Mixture Model](https://cmsc426.github.io/colorseg/#gmm) [40 points] and estimate the [depth](https://cmsc426.github.io/colorseg/#distest) of the ball [20 points].
+Also, plot all the GMM ellipsoids[10 points].

+Refer below algorithm in designing your software architecture.

 <div class="fig fighighlight">
   <img src="/assets/proj1/proj1_image.PNG" width="100%">
   <div class="figcaption">
   </div>
   <div style="clear:both;"></div>
 </div>

-<a name='pro'></a>
-### Problem Statement

 <a name='sub'></a>
 ## Submission Guidelines